 Center will serve unmet needs of the Council on Aging and the Recreation Department that are both operating with below standard facilities at this time, along with other organized community groups that compete for minimal meeting space.
-There are twelve peer towns of Wayland that are recognized by the Finance Committee; all of those towns have a separate council on aging facility, and ten have community centers (one of the two that does not have a community center, Lincoln, is in the process of planning a combined Council on Aging/Community Center, similar to the project that is proposed per this article).
+There are twelve peer Towns of Wayland that are recognized by the Finance Committee; all of those towns have a separate council on aging facility, and ten have a community center (one of the two that does not have this, Lincoln, is in the process of planning a combined Council on Aging/Community Center, similar to the project that is proposed per this article).
 Wayland is only one of our twelve peer towns that does not have a facility of this type.

-The COA/CC believes that the use of this land for the purposes set forth herein is consistent with the goals set forth by the Town in planning for municipal use at the Town Center property, which was to create a mixed-use project that would be a gathering place that would attract residents of Wayland for a multitude of purposes, including residences, shopping, dining and gathering for recreational and other activities, all within walking distance to one another.
-Use of this parcel for a community center is consistent with these goals.
+The COA/CC believes that the use of this land for the purposes set forth herein are consistent with the goals set forth by the Town in planning for a municipal use at the Town Center property, which was to create a mixed-use project that would be a gathering place and attract residents of Wayland for a multitude of purposes, including residences, shopping, dining and gathering for recreational and other activities, all in walking distance to one another.
+Use of this parcel for a community center provides easy access to these amenities by way of a short walk.

-The Wayland Recreation Department has very little space for indoor programming, including a non-standard basketball court at the Town Building, an aging pottery/painting studio appended to Fire Station #2 (to be closed in 2018 to building renovations), and limited, shared space in the Town Building and schools that does not provide sufficient meeting space for the large number of groups organized through Recreation and community groups.
+The Wayland Recreation Department has very little space for indoor programming, including a non-standard basketball court at the Town Building, an aging pottery/painting studio appended to Fire Station #2 (to be closed in 2018 to build out fire Department women's dormitory facilities), and limited, shared space in the Town Building and schools that does not provide sufficient meeting space for the large number of groups organized through Recreation and community groups.
 With the continued increase in youth participation in organized activities (both sports and other organizations), the need for group meeting space in town is increasing year-over-year.
 The community center will be designed specifically to offer flexible space suitable for programs offered by ANY municipal and community entity and spaces that can be made available for rent to private groups.